Home to “The Blue Lady” Ghost

 The Moss Beach Distillery as it appeared in its early days.
 Exterior view from the east (above) and the ocean view dining room set for a wedding reception dinner (bottom).

-The restaurant, located on the cliff, above a secluded beach was a perfect location to benefit from the clandestine activities of Canadian rum-runners.
+The restaurant, located on the cliff above a secluded beach, was a perfect location to benefit from the clandestine activities of Canadian rum-runners.
 Under cover of darkness and fog, illegal whiskey was landed on the beach, dragged up a steep cliff and loaded into waiting vehicles for transport to San Francisco.
 Some of the booze always found its way into the garage beneath Frank’s Place.
 Frank Torres used his excellent political and social connections to operate a highly successful, if illegal, business.
 Unlike many of the other speakeasies along the coast, Frank’s Place was never raided.

-Come visit us for ocean view dining and try to catch a glimpse of the “Blue Lady”.
+Come visit us for ocean view dining and try to catch a glimpse of “The Blue Lady” for yourself.